 Originally from Chicago, Vicki Goldston, (Victorine), now calls the Shoals area home.
 She has three children, (including a son-in-love), and 3 grand children, all who add texture to the fabric of her life.

 Teaching Conscious Living through God Within You, Vicki is the Pastor Emeritus of Living Spirit Church, an Independent, New Thought ministry, in Florence, AL. Minister Vicki is an Inspirational Speaker; a Contributing Author of a Chicken Soup book, The Miracle of Tithing, by Mark Victor Hansen; and the author of her own book, Be S.A.F.E.
 (Still, Aware, Faithful, and Excellent).
-She is the president of Camp Goldston Publishing, LLC. and the founder of Garden Spices Magazine.
-She facilitates her workshop, Abundance Therapy, and is the Founder/Facilitator of Revelations: A Ministry.
-She is also a member of the African Dance Troupe, POZA.
+She is the CEO of Camp Goldston Publishing, LLC, the founder of Garden Spices Magazine, and blogs through Spicy,,,a garden spices blog by Victorine.

 Her slogan is: “It’s all good/God” and Minister Vicki believes “love” has the final word.

 David is the Chaplain at Hospice of the Shoals, and my co-worker.
 Between his work at the agency, his pulpit ministry at his church, and his farm, David had no time to write an article.
 I thought it was important to share his viewpoints on diversity.
 We are counterpoint – the prototype for Garden Spices therapy: He is a Church of Christ minister; I am New Thought.
 He is conservative; I am liberal.
 Enough said, the following interview gives his perspective on my article. –Victorine